netdata/developer-relations/Community/README.md

 Hosted Discourse is automatically bucking up our instance. **To restore** a backup, we contact Discourse Support and make an official request for backup restore.

 To manually perform a backup and import it to a local instance (e.g staging for development), we follow the [official Discourse docs](https://meta.discourse.org/t/create-download-and-restore-a-backup-of-your-discourse-database/122710).

-# Staging

-We are hosting a staging discourse instance for development reasons on staging.community.netdata.cloud.

-It is advised to use real-life data on staging, before importing the changes to the production instance.
-To do that, download a recent backup from production, restore the backup following the [documentation](https://meta.discourse.org/t/create-download-and-restore-a-backup-of-your-discourse-database/122710) and finally test the changes.
-The backup import will create an identical clone of the hosted discourse instance.

-**Disclaimer:**
-- In order for the import to function as expected, we need to have installed all the required plugins on the self-hosted Discourse instance.
-These plugins are automatically enabled on hosted, but they need to be manually installed on self-hosted.

 # Legal